-- 1. Is Red under obligation to provide $\beta$ -7 series to Blue? - 2.
-If Red is under obligation to provide $\beta$ -7series to Blue, should the tribunal order Red to provide $\beta$ -7series to Blue, or to pay liquidated damages? - 3.
-If Red is obliged to pay US\$5 million as liquidated damages to Blue, is Red allowed to setoff Blue's obligation of US\$3 million to Red against its obligation to pay liquidated damages?
+- 1. Is Red under obligation to provide β -7series to Blue? - 2.
+If Red is under obligation to provide β-7series to Blue, should the tribunal order Red to provide β-7series to Blue? - 3.
+If Red is under obligation to provide β-7series to Blue, should the tribunal order Red to pay liquidated damages?
+If Red is obliged to pay US\$5 million as liquidated damages to Blue, is Red allowed to set-off Blue's obligation of US\$3 million to Red against its obligation to pay liquidated damages?